The Ultimate Baby Carrier Buying Guide

 Mommyhood101 independently tests and curates baby gear to help you make informed decisions.
 If you buy products through links on our site, we may earn a commission.

-Baby-wearing has been a parenting practice for centuries through various cultures around the globe.
-Modern baby carriers bring this practice into a new era with ergonomic sciences to offer a premium parenting tool for busy, on-the-go moms and dads.
-Baby-wearing devices may be best left off the registry and purchased after the child is born as body size and other variable factors (such as premature birth) can impact carrier selection.
-When choosing a baby carrier, parents will make considerations both for their own body size and shape as well as their baby’s age and weight.
+Baby-wearing devices are often best purchased after the child is born since body size and other factors (such as premature birth) can impact carrier selection.
+When choosing a baby carrier, consider both your own body size and shape and your baby’s age and weight.

 Types of Baby Carriers